ubiquitous-computing-lab/Lean-UX-Platform/Video-based Body Language/README.md

 ## 1.3.
 Installation

-•	Java and JDK setup JDK and JAVA_HOME o	Make sure JDK is installed, and “JAVA_HOME” variable is added as Windows environment variable o	Apache Maven Installation o	Download Apache Maven and install it o	Visit Maven official website, download the Maven zip file, for example : apache-maven-3.3.9-bin.zip.
+-Java and JDK setup JDK and JAVA_HOME
+  -Make sure JDK is installed, and “JAVA_HOME” variable is added as Windows environment variable
+  -	Apache Maven Installation
+  -	Download Apache Maven and install it
+  -	Visit Maven official website, download the Maven zip file, for example : apache-maven-3.3.9-bin.zip.
 Unzip it to the folder you want to install Maven.
+(Assume you unzip to this folder – C:\Program Files\Apache\maven)
+  -	Add MAVEN_HOME
-(Assume you unzip to this folder – C:\Program Files\Apache\maven) o	Add MAVEN_HOME o	Add MAVEN_HOME variables in the Windows environment, and point it to your Maven folder. o	Add to PATH o	Update PATH variable, append Maven bin folder, so that you can run the Maven’s command everywhere. o	Verification by running mvn –version in the command prompt.
+  -	Add MAVEN_HOME variables in the Windows environment, and point it to your Maven folder.
+  -	Add to PATH
+  -	Update PATH variable, append Maven bin folder, so that you can run the Maven’s command everywhere.
+  -	Verification by running mvn –version in the command prompt.
-•	Build Project
+-	Build Project
-o	Once you have Maven installed, verify with: mvn -version Then run (once) this to download all the necessary dependencies: o	Download src and pom file into the appropriate project folder o	Start Command Prompt o	Change the directory to your project directory and folder o	Run “mvn clean install” command o	You can import the project in Eclipse via File > Import... > Existing Projects into Workspace o	You can run mvn eclipse:eclipse to re-generate Eclipse .project and .classpath files automatically from your pom.xml file.
+  - once you have Maven installed, verify with: mvn -version Then run (once) this to download all the necessary dependencies:
+  - ownload src and pom file into the appropriate project folder
+  -	Start Command Prompt
+  - hange the directory to your project directory and folder
+  - Run “mvn clean install” command
+  - You can import the project in Eclipse via File > Import... > Existing Projects into Workspace
+  - You can run mvn eclipse:eclipse to re-generate Eclipse .project and .classpath files automatically from your pom.xml file.

 ## 1.4.
 Usage